Do I need to do anything ahead of time to prepare for my appointment?

 How do I know if I need to go to the emergency room should my symptoms worsen before my new patient appointment?

 Call your primary care or referring physician to determine what symptoms would indicate the need to go to the emergency room.
 If you are unsure or think you may have a condition requiring emergency attention, you should proceed to the emergency room, or call 911 if necessary.
 If you need surgery immediately and you are at Seton Medical Center at 1201 West 38th St, the emergency room staff can request our group to be called.

 Is it okay to wait that long for my appointment?

-If for whatever reason you are not satisfied with your appointment date, please call our office again and ask to be put on a waiting list for any cancellations for the surgeon you want to see.
+If, for whatever reason, you are not satisfied with your appointment date, please call our office again and ask to be put on a waiting list for any cancellations for the surgeon you want to see.
 We will make every effort to get you in to see your surgeon as quickly as possible.
-Also your referring doctor or doctor’s office is welcome to call our office with any concerns regarding wait time for your appointment.
+Your referring doctor or doctor’s office is welcome to call our office with any concerns regarding wait time for your appointment.